 BetMGM has a world-famous sportsbook location inside the MGM Grand on the Las Vegas Strip.
 The BetMGM app is also available in most states with legal online sports betting.
 New members at BetMGM Arizona will receive a risk-free bet of up to $600.

 William Hill is rumored to have a partnership with Harrah’s Ak-Chin Hotel & Casino.
 But this would have been a safe bet anyway given the fact that Caesars Entertainment owns both Harrah’s and William Hill.
+It is unclear whether the app will launch under the William Hill brand, or the Caesars Sportsbook brand considering the relationship with Harrah’s.

 Existing Sportsbook Partnerships In Arizona